gaurav1699/TechPrimeAssignment/README.md

 # TechPrimeLab Assignment

-This is a Single webPage Application.
-Which is a solution to TechPrimeLab Assignment.
+This is a Single webPage Application i.e, is a solution to TechPrimeLab Assignment.